Learn about P2TR (Pay To Taproot) to understand how to spend from a HTLC script.

 Redeem

 Redeeming an atomic swap means claiming the locked funds by providing the secret that matches the hash used during initiation.
+The redeem process involves:- Creating a transaction that spends from the HTLC script address.

-- Providing the secret that matches the hash
+- Providing the secret that matches the hash.

-- Signing the transaction with the redeemer’s private key
+- Signing the transaction with the redeemer’s private key.

-- Secret validation: Ensures the provided secret hashes to the expected value
+- Secret validation: Ensures the provided secret hashes to the expected value.

-- Signature verification: Confirms the redeemer is authorized to claim
+- Signature verification: Confirms the redeemer is authorized to claim.

-Bitcoin Advantage: Stack-based execution provides deterministic behavior and prevents many classes of smart contract vulnerabilities.
+Stack-based execution provides deterministic behavior and prevents many classes of smart contract vulnerabilities.

-Stack Visualization
+Stack visualization

 - The stack grows and shrinks from the top (top element is consumed first)